 Output Test- This test may be performed in order to check output performance and accuracy and to trim other instruments in your setup.
-Your output will be a current value, in mA, equal to the value you enter into the text box.
-You can check the other devices on the system and calibrate them to this signal.
+Your output will be a current value, in mA, or a voltage equal to the value you enter into the text box You can check the other devices on the system and calibrate them to this signal.